ExposuresProvider/FHIR-PIT/spark/README.md

 for the spark cluster, '<spark driver memory>' and '<spark executor memory>' are the memory size allocated to Spark (see [Spark Memory documentation](https://spark.apache.org/docs/latest/hardware-provisioning.html#memory) for details), and `<config file>` is the desired dhall or YAML config file for the run.
-If FHIR-PIT is run via Spark with one worker thread, `local` can be passed as the <master url> to run FHIR-PIT locally with no parallelism.
+If FHIR-PIT is run via Spark with one worker thread, `local` can be passed as the '<master url>' to run FHIR-PIT locally with no parallelism.

 For example: `python src/main/python/runPreprocPipeline.py local 2g 2g ./config/example_demo.yaml`